nikhilishwarkulal/graph_analytics/README.md

 ## You can log the navigation.
+To log navigation, provide both the from and to screen names.

+For example, if you're navigating from the login screen to the home screen on a button tap, place the logging code just before **Navigator.push()**
 ```dart
 GraphAnalytics.logNavigation(from: "splashScreen",to: "homeScreen");
 ```

 ## You can log the method.
+You can track specific user interactions within a screen, such as button taps, text input, etc. Ensure that the screenName used here matches the one provided in logNavigation.
+Note: If the screen name is not logged using logNavigation, interaction tracking will not function.

+Note: The screen name below should be as part of the logNavigation above

 ```dart
 GraphAnalytics.logScreenInfo(screenName: "homeScreen", methodName: "buttonTapped");
 GraphAnalytics.logScreenInfo(screenName: "homeScreen", methodName: "searchTapped");
 ```

+Example use cases:

+- OTP screen: `resendTapped`, `wrongOtpEntered`
+- Profile screen: `termsClicked`, `logoutTapped`

 ## Additional information

-For additional information contact us at nikhilishwar2@gmail.com.
+For additional information contact us at pulsecode.tech@gmail.com.
 We welcome more contributors on this project.